simmi30/lnd1/docs/rest/websockets.md

 ## Request-streaming RPCs

-Starting with `lnd v0.13.0-beta` all RPCs can be used through REST, even those that are fully bi-directional (e.g. the client can also send multiple request messages to the stream).
+Starting with `broln v0.13.0-beta` all RPCs can be used through REST, even those that are fully bi-directional (e.g. the client can also send multiple request messages to the stream).